News and Events

 In accordance with its code of conduct, Chaucer believes in having a collaborative, open and honest relationship with HMRC.
 Chaucer does this by making HMRC aware of key business issues and tax developments (past, current and future) through face-to-face meetings and through separate discussions where required, for example if it is unclear how the legislation would apply in a particular scenario.
 Chaucer discloses relevant information on key issues and transactions when submitting tax returns to HMRC.

 In the event of discovering an inadvertent error or mistake in a submitted tax return, Chaucer will provide full and voluntary disclosure to HMRC as soon as practical, including the reason(s) for the error.
 Chaucer will then co-operate fully with any follow-up queries, ensure prompt settlement of any outstanding tax liability and put process improvements in place to mitigate the tax risk going forward.
 Chaucer aims to deal with queries from HMRC on a timely basis and provide full information to explain how the business operates and manages tax risks.

-China Re International Company Limited regards the publication of the above information as complying with its duty under Paragraph 19, Schedule 19 of the Finance Act 2016 for the 2019 financial year on behalf of its subsidiary companies.
+China Re International Company Limited regards the publication of the above information as complying with its duty under Paragraph 19, Schedule 19 of the Finance Act 2016 for the 2020 financial year on behalf of its subsidiary companies.
 China Re UK Limited and China Re Underwriting Agency Limited regard the publication of the above information as complying with their duty under Paragraph 22, Schedule 19 of the Finance Act 2016 for the 2020 financial year.